 Understanding SPF checks

-Sender Policy Framework (SPF) is a domain level email authorization protocol that allows you to declare which Simple Mail Transfer Protocol (SMTP) servers, other than your own, are allowed to send email as if it originated from your domain.
+Sender Policy Framework (SPF) is a domain level email authorization protocol that allows you to declare which IP addresses are allowed to send email as if it originated from your domain.

 This is accomplished by adding Domain Name System (DNS), TXT, or CNAME records.
 Think of DNS as a publicly accessible record for the internet.
 These records enable you to state publicly that Zendesk is an authorized sender for your domain.